dengyun-git/STEpUp_QC_Paper/README.md

    10) subcellular_location.tsv (online resources downloaded from: https://www.proteinatlas.org/humanproteome/subcellular)
    11) PanglaoDB_markers_27_Mar_2020.tsv (online resources downloaded from: https://panglaodb.se) \

-Currently only four files without privacy information about patients are stored in "Resource File".
-The full STEpUP OA dataset may be made available by application to the Data Access and Publication Group of STEpUP OA (stepupoa@kennedy.ox.ac.uk).
+Currently, only four files devoid of any privacy information regarding patients are stored in the 'Resource File' folder.
+The full STEpUP OA dataset can be made available by application to the Data Access and Publication Group of STEpUP OA (stepupoa@kennedy.ox.ac.uk).

-* For the purpose of users to replicate results in the paper without further enquiry of the full dataset, we prepared the folder "minimal dataset" which contains the 'minimal data' and R code to generate figures in our Quality-Control (QC) Manuscript.
+* To facilitate users in replicating the results presented in the paper without the need for additional inquiries regarding the complete dataset, we have compiled the 'minimal dataset' folder.
+This folder contains the essential data along with R code necessary for generating the figures outlined in our Quality-Control (QC) Manuscript.

 ### General notes and comments for use
 * Once the user has downloaded the 'Resource File' folder and the 'Scripts' folder from GitHub to their 'Downloads' folder on their local machine, the following user input is required: